 Cristina García is the author of six novels, including: Dreaming in Cuban, The Agüero Sisters, Monkey Hunting, A Handbook to Luck, and The Lady Matador’s Hotel.
 García has edited two anthologies, Cubanísimo: The Vintage Book of Contemporary Cuban Literature and Bordering Fires: The Vintage Book of Contemporary Mexican and Chicano/a Literature.
-Two works for young readers, The Dog Who Loved the Moon, and I Wanna Be Your Shoebox were published in 2008.
+Two works for young readers, The Dog Who Loved the Moon, and I Wanna Be Your Shoebox were published in 2008 and a young adult novel, Dreams of Significant Girls, in 2011.
 A collection of poetry, The Lesser Tragedy of Death, was published in 2010.
-Her recent young adult novel, Dreams of Significant Girls, is set in a Swiss boarding school in the 1970s.

 NOW IN PAPERBACK!
-KING OF CUBA, a darkly comic novel featuring a fictionalized Fidel Castro, an octogenarian Miami exile, and a rabble of Cuban voices.
+KING OF CUBA, her darkly comic sixth novel, features a fictionalized Fidel Castro, an octogenarian Miami exile, and a rabble of Cuban voices.
+NPR called it “a wicked pleasure.”
 Please see reviews!

 García’s work has been nominated for a National Book Award and translated into fourteen languages.
 She is the recipient of a Guggenheim Fellowship, a Whiting Writers’ Award, a Hodder Fellowship at Princeton University, and an NEA grant, among others.
-García recently completed her tenure as University Chair in Creative Writing at Texas State University-San Marcos and is currently Visiting Professor at the Michener Center for Writers at the University of Texas-Austin.
-She divides her time between San Francisco and Austin.
+García has taught at universities nationwide.
+Recently, she completed her tenure as University Chair in Creative Writing at Texas State University-San Marcos and as Visiting Professor at the Michener Center for Writers at the University of Texas-Austin.
+She lives in the San Francisco Bay area.